-Clipping coupons can be serious business—there's stategy involved and you should't believe all the myths out there.
+Clipping coupons can be serious business—there's strategy involved and some serious myths out there.
 Follow these steps to use coupons like a pro and save money!

 Stick to Your Usual Shopping Habits